Croatia cycling Photo:GettyImages-2215669954

 Kastel

-You’ll spend your first night at Hotel Baletna Skola (or a similar twin-share ensuite).
-This relaxed seaside hotel sits right on the waterfront between Split and the UNESCO-listed town of Trogir, just 15 minutes from the airport, perfect for a first dip in the Adriatic before the adventure begins.
+You’ll spend your first night at Hotel Baletna Skola (or similar) in twin-share, ensuite rooms.
+This relaxed seaside hotel sits right on the waterfront between Split and the UNESCO-listed town of Trogir, just 15 minutes from the airport – perfect for a first dip in the Adriatic before the adventure begins.

 Sibenik

-In Sibenik, you’ll stay at Hotel Jadran (or a similar twin-share ensuite), set right on the harbour and just a short stroll from the old town and cathedral.
+In Sibenik, you’ll stay at Hotel Jadran (or similar) in twin-share, ensuite rooms, set right on the harbour and just a short stroll from the old town and cathedral.
 It’s a convenient base for exploring the city’s medieval streets.

 Biograd na Moru

-You’ll spend one night at Hotel Meduza (or a similar twin-share ensuite) in Biograd na Moru.
+You’ll spend one night at Hotel Meduza (or similar) in Biograd na Moru staying in twin-share, ensuite rooms.
 This friendly, central hotel is just a short walk from the beach and marina.

 Zadar

-In Zadar, you’ll spend the night at Hotel Mediteran (or a similar twin-share ensuite).
+In Zadar, you’ll spend the night in twin-share, ensuite rooms at the Hotel Mediteran (or similar).
 Tucked away in a quiet residential area about 10 minutes from the old town, it comes with an outdoor pool, perfect for a refreshing dip after your ride.

 Novalja

-In Novalja, you’ll spend the night at The Loza Hotel (or a similar twin-share ensuite), right in the heart of this lively island town, close to the waterfront and local restaurants.
+In Novalja, you’ll spend the night at The Loza Hotel (or similar), right in the heart of this lively island town, close to the waterfront and local restaurants.
+You'll stay in ensuite rooms on a twin-share basis.

 Gospic

-In Gospic, you’ll spend one night at Hotel Stara Lika (or a similar twin-share ensuite).
-This comfortable highland hotel offers a peaceful spot to rest after the climb into the Velebit Mountains.
+In Gospic, you’ll spend one night at Hotel Stara Lika (or similar).
+This comfortable highland hotel offers a peaceful spot to rest after the climb into the Velebit Mountains, with its twin rooms and ensuite facilities.

 Obrovac

-In Obrovac, your final night is at Hotel Kanjon Zrmanje (or a similar twin-share ensuite), a rustic riverside stay in the dramatic Zrmanja Canyon, with rooms overlooking the river.
+In Obrovac, your final night is spent at the Hotel Kanjon Zrmanje (or similar).
+You'll stay in twin-share, ensuite rooms at this rustic riverside stay in the dramatic Zrmanja Canyon, which overlooks the river.

 Upgrades